zuckung/endless-sky-plugins/README.md

 <br>

 Lore-friendly, totally useless, but cute pet outfits, with storylines.
-All missions have a 20% chance of appearing, except alien mission which has 100%.<br>
+All missions have a 20% chance of appearing, except xenomorph and exotic mission which have 100%.<br>

 <ul>

-<li>Alien - land somewhere in human space, hidden destination is Danoa system</li>
+<li>Xenomorph - land somewhere in human space, hidden destination is Danoa system (based on the Alien movies)</li>

+<li>The Exotic - land somewhere in human space, hidden destination is Unagi system (based on the Dark Star movie)</li>

 <li>Cat - mission found on Deadman's Cove (Almach)</li>